cruddy/docs/Getting-started.md

 }
 ```

 Fields definition is much like Laravel's Blueprint that we use to define table columns.
-Here we have added three fields besides auto generated ones: `title`, `body`, and `active`.
+Here we have added three fields
+besides auto generated ones: `title`, `body`, and `active`.
 They map to actual table columns and are of basic data type.
 Then, you'll learn about more complex data types like relations and inline forms.

-Have you noticed `required` modificator?
-It just tels the UI to display addional note that field is required, it doesn't do any validation!
+Have you noticed `required` modifier?
+It just tels the UI to display additional note that field is required, it doesn't
+do any validation!

-Most of fields return actual field object which can be altered with some modificators, but some are just macros, like `timestamps`.
+Most of fields return actual field object which can be altered with some modifiers, but some are just macros, like
+`timestamps`.
 This macros adds two fields: `updated_at` and `created_at`.
 You can define your own macros.

 [[See the list of available fields|Fields]].

 #### Columns

 Column will display some value in the list of items.
-It just extracts data from a model and displays it in special format.
+It just extracts data from a model and displays it in special
+format.
 They are also responsible for sorting data, but not all columns can do that.

 Here is the columns for `Post` model: